 Talking to your child about their diagnosis

-It is very important for children to be educated about their diagnosis because knowing and understanding is always less frightening than what they are imagining.
+It is very important for children to be educated about their diagnosis because knowing and understanding are always less frightening than what they are imagining.
 We recommend sharing information at an age-appropriate level and answering questions honestly.
-Younger children tend to be more accepting of their condition and are able to cope.
+Younger children tend to be more accepting of their condition and can cope.
 They will follow your lead in how you are handling the situation.

 While there is no right way to tell a young child that he or she has Marfan syndrome, learning and talking about it from the beginning gives the child and the family more control.
-It is best that a child hears about how he or she is affected from a parent or his/her own doctor.
+A child should hear about how he or she is affected by a parent or his/her own doctor.
 If a child has to have a lot of medical treatments, even surgery, explaining the medical reason helps even a young child understand why they are seeing several doctors.
-If the child isn’t having any medical problems, and just has yearly evaluations, parents still need to make it clear why those evaluations are necessary.
+If the child has no immediate medical problems and still has yearly evaluations, parents must clarify why those evaluations are necessary.

 Common Questions from Parents